-I realized that when I am traveling, I am looking for experiences to collect, not only sights to see, local food to taste and drinks to celebrate my travel.
+I realized that when I am travelling, I am not only looking for sights to see but also experiences to collect and local and drinks food to taste to celebrate my travel.
 I haven’t travel as much as I would love to in Bulgaria, but I selected 10 typical Bulgarian experiences to try in the country of Kukeri and Roses.

 I never check what to visit in a place I am about to travel, but I always know what I am going to bring as a souvenir from there.
 Magnets, postcards, and other little souvenirs are dust-collectors for me, that why I always check out typical local products like shirts or T-shirts with traditional embroidery, for example, skin products or cookbooks.
 I bought a shirt with typical Belarusian embroidery when I visited Minsk and babouches from Dubai – things that I can use in my daily life.

 When I booked my trip to Jordan and Israel I DID NOT KNOW ANYTHING ABOUT THESE TWO COUNTRIES!
-The only thing I heard about was PETRA.
-THAT'S ALL!
-I was sure it's going to be a horrible and boring trip and I would be disappointed about signing up for an organized trip.
+I was sure my trip is going to be horrible and boring and I would be disappointed about signing up for an organized trip.
 Guess what?
 None of the above.
-The trip was amazingly rich in experiences, new acquaintances, places, tastes, and great fun.
+Visiting the mind-blowing canyon of Petra, having a baptism in Jordan river and exploring Terrae Sanctae itinerary was amazingly rich in experiences and super fun.

 This year we decided to go on a winter vacation to Bansko, Bulgaria.
 Bansko is one of the most famous ski resorts in Bulgaria located 150 km from Sofia and literally at the foot of the Pirin National Park.
 As we are not really into winter sports, my review will only cover things you can do, eat and see outside of the ski slopes ):